Harsh-jadoun/Harsh-jadoun/README.md

 ## About Me

--  🎓 Studying Bachelor of Technology (BTECH) at T ITM group of instituions.
+-  🎓 Studying Bachelor of Technology (BTECH) at ITM group of instituions.
 - 💻 Proficient in HTML5, CSS3, Java and C.
 - 🌱 Always learning and exploring new technologies to enhance my skills.
 - 📚 Currently diving deeper into frameworks,Data Structure and algorithms.